HypothesisWorks/hypothesis/docs/stateful.rst

 -------------------------

 Rule based state machines are the ones you're most likely to want to use.
+They're significantly more user friendly and should be good enough for most things you'd want to do.

 A rule based state machine is a collection of functions (possibly with side effects) which may depend on both values that Hypothesis can generate and